Frequently Asked Questions for

 Does the meal have to be split exactly in half when feeding two meals a day?

 No, you can feed any amount of the raw meal in the morning and the rest at night.
 The only part that matters is that your dog is being fed their entire raw meal for that day.

 Where can I find quail eggs?

 Etsy sells quail eggs online.
-High end grocery stores, Mexican grocery stores, Whole Foods, and Primitive Choice online usually sells quail eggs.
+High-end grocery stores, Mexican grocery stores, Whole Foods, and Primitive Choice online usually sell quail eggs.